 ● ● ●

 Whether you’re owning or renting, housing is an essential need that every person should have access to.
 With all the expenses facing seniors on fixed incomes, safe, affordable housing can be difficult to come by.
-Thankfully, there are many programs out there to assist America’s seniors find the homes they deserve.
+Thankfully, there are many programs out there to assist America’s seniors in finding the homes they deserve.